sore0159/data_analysis/apps/present/FILES/content.md

 * Explore varied plotting approaches
 ]
 ???
-Improvement Opportunities?
 These are all things I basically half-did, but couldn't complete in time

 R: Reinventing the wheel sounded cooler before I saw how awesome R's wheels are.
 I have since added the ability to format my data to load into R.